shopware/docs/resources/guidelines/testing/README.md

 # Testing

-Testing ensure software reliability, quality, and optimum performance.
-A detailed E2E testing and quality guidelines are described in the following section.
+Testing ensures software reliability, quality, and optimum performance.
+Detailed E2E testing and quality guidelines are described in the following sections.